 Tip: When you outsource your photos to a wedding photography post production company, you can use the time you get back to meet and connect with vendors.

 For you to build connections, Zach and Jody Gray recommend starting a group with leaders you admire.
 Not only will you gain insights into booking more weddings, but you will also create valuable relationships with vendors or other photographers who will refer you to clients.

 “I invited 11 other men who I thought were the smartest people I knew to join me in a

 ‘MasterMind’ group.
 I asked them to meet every week, show up 80% of the time, sign a 1 year agreement, and we all picked a dozen business books we would cover.
 I invited these men to a fancy dinner and told them what I admired about them and asked them to join.
 Every single person said yes.
 We would tell you to start a ‘MasterMind’ group and make it your goal to be the dumbest one in the group!
 A ‘MasterMind’ group is essentially a group of the smartest people you can find that meet with you weekly.
 They inspire you, help you, give you their opinion on business and marketing decisions and learn and grow with you.
 Just focusing on next year’s bookings alone is great, but will only get you so far.
 You need to focus on the next 5 years and how you are going to achieve your goals long-term.” – Zach and Jody Gray

 When you take the time to connect with vendors and fellow photographers, you build lifelong referral sources.
 What are additional ways for you to book more weddings this year (and next)?
-Download our free Guide: Secrets to Getting Booked in 2017 to find out!
+Grab our free Guide to Marketing for Wedding Photographers to discover the strategies pro photographers use!